Curvaton-assisted hilltop inflation

 The posterior probability distribution $P(\theta|D)$ of the parameters $\theta$ given the observational data $D$ is proportional to the product of the likelihood function $\mathcal{L}(D|\theta)$ and the prior probability distribution $\pi(\theta)$

 We explore the parameter space using an MCMC algorithm.
-The resulting 1D and 2D marginalized posterior distributions are displayed as corner plots in Fig.~\ref{fig:cubic_results} (the \Cubic hilltop case) and Fig.~\ref{fig:quar_results} (the \Quartic hilltop case).
+For the \Cubic hilltop model, we do not find any viable parameter region with $\mu < M_{\rm Pl}$ in our numerical scans, even after varying $m_\phi$, $m_\sigma$ and $R$.
+The main issue is that the model cannot simultaneously reproduce the observed inflationary observables and satisfy the curvaton condition.
+A detailed analysis of the viability of the \Cubic hilltop model can be found in appendix~\ref{app:cubic}.
+In contrast, in the \Quartic model we find a parameter region that is consistent with current cosmological observations.
+The resulting 1D and 2D marginalized posterior distributions are displayed as corner plots in Fig.~\ref{fig:quar_results}.
 The inner and outer contours correspond to the 68\% and 95\% credible intervals (i.e., approximately 68\% and 95\% of the samples fall within the corresponding contours), while the blue and red shaded regions represent the constraints from the \texttt{Planck18} and \texttt{P-ACT-LB}, respectively.
-Meanwhile, we also present the median values along with 68\% credible intervals of model parameters \{$\mu$, $\Lambda$, $\lambda$\} and the predicted values of $\A_s$, $n_s$, $r$ and $f_{\rm NL}$ in Table~\ref{tab:bestfit}.
+Meanwhile, we also present marginalized posterior constraints for model parameters \{$\mu$, $\Lambda$, $\lambda$\} and the predicted values of $\A_s$, $n_s$, $r$ and $f_{\rm NL}$ in Table~\ref{tab:bestfit}.
 Some remarks are as follows.